shyanyong/tp/docs/UserGuide.md

 </box>

-### Listing all conflicting drugs : `listAllConflicts`
+### How to list all conflicting drugs : `listAllConflicts`

-If you need to view all drugs that conflict with your current prescriptions, type the following command.
+Should you need to see **all** the drugs that conflict with all your current prescriptions, BayMeds allows you to view all these drugs in a single list.

+In order to list **all** conflicting drugs, type the following command.

 Format:
 ```